rladies/rladiesguide/content/comm/conferences/index.en.md

 Subject:

 ```
-Seeking an R-Ladies invited speaker for an R-Ladies branded event
+Seeking an R-Ladies invited speaker for an R-Ladies branded conference event
 ```

 Body: